Skip to main content

 High blood pressure

 High blood pressure (hypertension) is the second leading cause of kidney failure in the US.
-About 29% of kidney failure cases are caused by high blood pressure.
+1 in 5 adults with high blood pressure may have chronic kidney disease*.

 can high blood pressure cause kidney disease